-Jeremy Linneman serves as the pastor of community life at Sojourn Community Church in Louisville, Kentucky.
-He oversees small groups, operations, membership, and pastoral care.
-He also serves as a leadership development coach for Sojourn Network and writes on discipleship, groups, spiritual formation, leader development, sports, and culture at jslinneman.com.
+Jeremy Linneman serves as the pastor of Trinity Community Church in Columbia, Missouri.
+He writes on discipleship, groups, spiritual formation, leader development, sports, and culture at jslinneman.com.
 Jeremy and his wife, Jessie, have three sons.

 I concluded the first part of my story on loss and grief with the outcomes of not processing loss and grief well: We become spiritually, emotionally and even physically dysfunctional.